Riverside International Raceway

 Riverside International Raceway (sometimes known as Riverside, RIR, or Riverside Raceway) was a motorsports race track and road course established in the Edgemont area of Riverside County, California, just east of the city limits of Riverside and 50 mi east of Los Angeles, in 1957.
 In 1984, the raceway became part of the newly incorporated city of Moreno Valley.
-Riverside was noted for its hot, dusty environment and for being somewhat of a complicated and dangerous track for drivers.
+Riverside was noted for its hot, dusty environment, which was a dangerous challenge for drivers.
 It was also considered one of the finest tracks in the United States.
 The track was in operation from September 22, 1957, to July 2, 1989, with the last race, The Budweiser 400, won by Rusty Wallace, held in 1988.
 After that final race, a shortened version of the circuit was kept open for car clubs and special events until 1989.

 History

-In the beginning it was originally called The Riverside International Motor Raceway.
-It was built in early 1957 by a company called West Coast Automotive Testing Corp..
+The racetrack was originally called The Riverside International Motor Raceway, and it was built in early 1957 by a company called West Coast Automotive Testing Corp.
 The head of West Coast Auto Testing was a retired race driver named Rudy Cleye, from Los Angeles, who had previously raced in Europe.
 However, the building of the raceway was met with funding difficulties early on and businessman John Edgar provided a much needed cash investment.
 This late investment prevented any halt in the track's construction.